nacharki/multipleT-MetaLearners/README.md

 This software is currently in beta, and we expect to make continual improvements to its performance and usability.

 ### Experiments and simulations
 All experiments in Acharki et al. (2023) can be replicated using this repository in the fold _Scripts_.
 The necessary code for each table in the main paper or Supplementary Materials can be reproduced by running to script associated to the experiment (e.g. Lin_Rand_Case1.R in Appendix D1 for Table 5).
-Do not forget to source  _MetaLearners_tools.R_ in every experiment.

 ### Semi-synthetic datasets:
 In the fold _Datasets_, you can find and upload the following datasets in a zip file: